Indie Entrepreneurs want to build an audience and have “free” marketing on Twitter.

 - There is life outside of Twitter.
 Don’t focus too much on one platform.
 There are plenty of them to explore.
 Be ready to move to the next marketing channel.

 These tips will help you keep going through the hard times.
+We have 10 more time-and-true tips to grow on Twitter here.

 But the most crucial step is to start.